Vincenzo1968/myoptParser/how_to_use.md

 The parameters "nArgsMin" and "nArgsMax" specify, respectively, the minimum and maximum number of option's arguments.
 You can set both parameters to 0 if you want to specify an option that takes no arguments.
-For the parameter "nArgsType" you can use the macro OR_MORE.
+For the parameter "nArgsMax" you can use the macro OR_MORE.
 For example, if you want the option accept zero or more arguments, set "nArgsMin" = 0 and "nArgsMax" = OR_MORE.
 If you want the option accepts one or more arguments, set "nArgsMin" = 1 and "nArgsMax" = OR_MORE.
 If you want the option accept three to five arguments, set "nArgsMin" = 3 and "nArgsMax" = 5.